Extract from ‘Keeping Mum’

 ‘An hour and a half.’

-‘And how long the mother stay, at the retirement group?’
+‘And how long the mother stay, at the old biddy group?’

 ‘Oh, two hours.
 Two and a half, if you count getting there and back.
 We’d have time.
-But even if we didn’t, I’m sure it wouldn’t matter just the once.’
+But even if we didn’t, it wouldn’t matter.’

 He put on his slippers.
-‘But the way we make it now, you don’t ‘ave to tell her you going out.’
+‘But the way we make it now, you don’t ‘ave to tell her you going out.
+I thought that is what you want, eh?’

 ‘But is modern way!
-Is our secret.
+Is our little secret.
 Is more exciting this way, no?’

 ‘Well, yes.
 But…’

-‘Anyway, is not right,’ Salvatore went on. ‘ Is not right, tell the mother about the sex life.’
+‘Anyway, is not right,’ said Salvatore decisively. ‘ Is not right, tell the mother about the sex life.’

 ‘I wasn’t going to mention sex.
 Just that we’re, well, going out together.’